-However, because student responsibilities such as illness, work and family can prevent students from completing work temporarily, I offer these four "late work" opportunities:
+However, because student responsibilities such as illness, work and family can prevent students from completing work temporarily, I offer these "late work" opportunities:

-- One of the three (3) formal papers (that is not a timed writing or exam) can be up to ten days late, with no penalty. - Up to two (2) informal responses /short essay reading responses can be up to one week late with no penalty. - Two (2) discussion posts and/or discussion responses can be up to one week late with no penalty. - Any of the 1-2 point "I read the assignment" type submissions can be up to two weeks late with no penalty.
+- All work except quizzes can be turned into up to two days late with no penalty (the "grace period". - One formal paper (that is not a timed writing) can be up to one week late, with no penalty. - One informal responses /short essay reading responses can be up to one week late with no penalty - One discussion post and/or discussion responses can be up to one week late with no penalty.